richelbilderbeek/bevy_tdd_book/docs/chapters/move_player.md

 The `add_player` function adds a `SpriteBundle` with a `Player` component, as we've done earlier.
 New is that we now initialize the `Player` component too.
-You may have expected to see `velocity: velocity` as a syntax, but, no, this is the proper Rust syntax :-) .
+You may have expected to see `velocity: velocity` as a syntax, but, no, this is the proper Rust syntax (and if you disagree, `clippy` will remind you) :-) .

-The `get_player_velocity` that extracts the velocity from our `Player` component can be implemented like this:
+The `get_player_velocity` that extracts the velocity from our `Player` component can be implemented in the familiar fashion as shown here:

 ```rust
 fn get_player_velocity(app: &mut App) -> Vec2 {